jonmest/Lattice/README.md

 ## What I Learned

 Testing distributed systems is fundamentally different than testing normal code.
 You need to test timing, crashes, partial failures.
-Unit tests aren't enough—you need integration tests that actually spawn multiple processes and make them talk to each other.
+Unit tests aren't enough-you need integration tests that actually spawn multiple processes and make them talk to each other.

 Lock-free programming is a meme.
 Locks are fine.
 Just don't hold them while doing async operations, and release them as soon as possible.
 The borrow checker will tell you when you're doing something stupid.